-This list above is by no means a comprehensive list of all Screenwriting Instructional Manuals.
-(There are over 2500 on Amazon.com).
+So; this listicle above is, by no means, a comprehensive list of all Screenwriting Instructional Manuals.

-Additional information on the history of Screenwriting Manuals can also be found in Edward Azlant’s 1980 PhD dissertation, The Theory, History, and Practice of Screenwriting, 1897-1920, in Assoc Prof Steven Maras’s excellent book Screenwriting: History, Theory, and Practice (2009) and in Marc Norman’s, What Happens Next: A History of American Screenwriting.
+Additional information on the history of Screenwriting Manuals can also be found in Edward Azlant’s great 1980 PhD dissertation, The Theory, History, and Practice of Screenwriting, 1897-1920, in Assoc Prof Steven Maras’s excellent book Screenwriting: History, Theory, and Practice (2009), and in Marc Norman’s, What Happens Next: A History of American Screenwriting.
 New York: Harmony Books (2007).

-However – in terms of the most popular, well-recognized and accepted (and academically-cited) texts, these works listed above are the “key milestones” in screenwriting manuals, as recognized within the film industry, and the academy (I mean academia, not: AMPAS, …but maybe even there, too).
+However – in terms of the most popular, well-recognized and accepted (and academically-cited) texts, these works listed above are some of the “key milestones” in screenwriting manuals – as recognized within the film industry, and the academy (I mean academia, not: AMPAS, …but maybe even there, too).

-Note however that – almost all of these `popular’ Screenwriting Manuals are not consilient, and do not use an empirical sample of successful films, for their study sample data set of films/screenplays.
-Their findings may therefore (possibly) be dubious – and in general, are not supported by empirical nor scientific evidence.
+Note however that – almost all of these `popular’ Screenwriting Manuals are not consilient, and do not use an empirical sample of successful films/movies, for their study sample data-set of films/screenplays…

 Also – a recent (2015) addition to the literature: